Richardaeld/MonaMemorabilia/README.md

 + The file "Core.python3.2641.1592707923" will crash GitPod when attempting to delete it.
 + When viewing all sub-galleries at an i5 resolution in landscape (568px x 320px) while using the Chrome inspect function, the top and bottom borders of photos cannot be seen due to the size of the nav bar and the physical limitations of the pixels on the screen.
++ An error found by W3C Validator could not be corrected because of the use of an extra label tag that named the group of radio buttons in contact us.

 ## Operating System And Browser Combinations With Confirmed Support (According To BrowserStack)
 #### All Browsers Must Be The Current Version